 If you put the warm pasta in the container too early, it releases steam which is trapped inside the container.
 This creates an ideal, moist, and warm environment for bacteria to grow and spoil the food.

 It’s best to let the pasta come to room temperature, but no longer than 2 hours after cooking.
-The longer you leave the food out, the more bacteria grow and affect the food.
+The longer you leave the food out, the more bacteria will grow and affect the food.

 - 6 lasagna sheets